 You need a good serger machine to finish your ambitious projects.
 If you want your homemade apparels to have a professional finish to them, you’ll need a serger machine.
 If you work on ambitious projects such as curtains and drapes, you’ll need a serger machine.
 For someone who has never used a serger, choosing the best and right one for your needs can be confusing.
 Thankfully, I do have a lot of experience in using this type of machine.
 I’m going to combine my experience and research to bring you the best serger sewing machines for your needs.
 You can find my top picks a bit further down this article but first, let me take a look at a few aspects of a serger sewing machine for the benefit of the novices.

-Note: My serger machine reviews a little further down this page.
-If want to take a look at only the reviews, I suggest that you scroll down to that section.
+Note: My serger machine reviews are little further down this page.
+Click here If are only interested in the reviews

 Note: If you are new to serging and would like to learn how to serge or just want to know more about it, I highly recommend that you get “The Serger’s Technique Bible: The Complete Guide to Serging and Decorative Stitching.”

 What is a Serger Sewing Machine?

 A serger sewing machine is a complex machine that can be used for a variety of sewing projects such as edging fabrics, finishing a seam and hemming clothing.
 The machine also trims excess fabric from the edge as it sews.
 In countries such as the United Kingdom and Australia, the word “overlock” machine is used widely in place of a serger machine.
 Overlock is also the name giving to the type of stitches produced by a serger machine.
 In professional circles, this type of stitch is also referred to as a “merrow.”